 William Wallace and the rest of Scottish commanders knew how to take advantage of this opportunity.
 They intended to pass through the river a certain part of the English, and then attack and crush both parts of the army.
 The plan was supposed to be difficult – it was not possible to carry out the attack too quickly, because a large part of the de Warenne’s army would remain untouched on the other side of the shore.
 On the other hand, the late attack did not carry the threat of clashes with too many opponents.

 There was chaos among the English people.
 Many of them, instead of fighting, tried to save themselves by jumping into the water, but they died under the weight of their armour.
-Cressinghama’s isolated units were methodically broken down and cut into a trunk by the beaten Scots.
-The English commanding officer himself was practiced in the battle frenzy.
+Cressingham’s isolated units were methodically broken down and cut into a trunk by the brave Scots.
+The English commanding officer himself was brutally cut into pieces.
 The situation of the encircling soldiers of de Warenne was not even rescued by the last, desperate charge of English knights who tried to break through the bridge in the direction of the front guard.
-Konnica became encircled with spears, and the knight leading the attack, named Marmaduke de Thweng, was one of the few who went out with life, holding in his hands the body of a fallen nephew.
+The cavalry became encircled with spears, and the knight leading the attack, named Marmaduke de Thweng, was one of the few who went out with life, holding in his hands the body of a fallen nephew.